Liam Hood: Wakefield Trinity

-On 17 August 2021, it was reported that he had signed for Wakefield Trinity in the Super League.
+On 17 August 2021, Hood signed for Wakefield Trinity on a two-year deal from the 2022 Super League season.

-Hood made 21 appearances for Wakefield Trinity in the Super League XXVIII season as the club finished bottom of the table and were relegated to the RFL Championship which ended their 24-year stay in the top flight.
+Hood signed a one-year contract extension with Wakefield in January 2023.
+He made twenty-one appearances for Wakefield Trinity in 2023 as the club finished bottom of the table and were relegated, ending their 24-year stay in the top flight.